sabob/quarkus-api-starter/README.md

 For Quarkus to discover CDI Beans in modules, those modules must include either a beans.xml under the folder src/main/resources/META-INF/beans.xml or add the _jandex_ plugin.

+The jandex plugin builds an index of classes which allows Quarkus to startup quicker.
+This index is built during the maven _compile_ phase so you need to run `mvn compile` to create it.

 See the _client_ module as an example.

 This starter project is ready to be extended with more modules and features!